-Workbooks (opens in new tab) is innovative CRM software with a strong focus on business outcomes.
+Workbooks is an innovative CRM software solution with a strong focus on business outcomes.
 Focused on the mid-market, it enables clients to automate processes, grow revenue, and achieve key performance metrics across all departments.
-Read our Workbooks review to learn why Workbooks might be the best CRM software (opens in new tab) solution for your business.
+Read our Workbooks review to learn why Workbooks might be the best CRM software solution for your business.

 Workbooks review: Snapshot